Find Grad Schools

 17 Yearly Graduations

 Upstate Medical University is the 8th most popular school in the nation for students seeking a master's degree in clinical laboratory science.
 Roughly 1,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The clinical laboratory science program at Upstate Medical University awarded 17 master's degrees during the 2020-2021 school year.
-About 65% of this group were women, and 47% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 17 people received their master's degree in clinical laboratory science from SUNY Upstate Medical University.
+Of these students, 53% were women and 68% were members of underrepresented racial-ethnic groups.

 #9